12.1 – Overview

 04 | January to March | Quarter 4 (Q4) | 1st Week of April |

-Every quarter when the company declares its earnings, the market participants match the earnings with their own expectation of how much the company should have earned.
-The market participant’s expectation is called the ‘street expectation’.
+Every quarter when the company declares its earnings, the market participants match the earnings with their expectations of how much the company should have earned.
+The market participant’s expectation is called the ‘street expectation.’

-The stock price will react positively if the company’s earnings are better than street expectation.
-On a similar logic, the stock price will react negatively if the actual numbers are below the street expectation.
+The stock price will react positively if the company’s earnings are better than the street expectations.
+The stock price will react negatively if the actual numbers are lower than the street expectation.

 If the street expectation and actual numbers match, the stock price tends to trade flat with a negative bias more often than not.
 This is mainly because the company could not give any positive surprises.